Priyank-Vaghela/TechBot---A-Smart-WhatsApp-Bot/README.md

 * Age Calculater
 ---

-Note: TechBot is not Affiliated with WhatsApp or use any API's by WhatsApp
+Note: TechBot is not affiliated with WhatsApp or use any API by WhatsApp.